udaygoel/Data-Analyst-Udacity/Titanic-Survival-Stats/README.md

 2. Data Exploration

    This section explores the data to answer the questions in the Objective.
-I have applied monovariate, bivariate and multivariate analysis through the use of multiple plots to visually understand the results.
+I have applied univariate, bivariate and multivariate analysis through the use of multiple plots to visually understand the results.

 3. Conclusions